Faire/faire-detekt-rules/README.md

 ## Type Resolution
 A number of the rules require [type resolution](https://detekt.dev/docs/gettingstarted/type-resolution/) to be enabled to function properly.
 If type resolution is not enabled, the rules will silently continue.

+# Releasing

+To release a new version:

+1. Create a PR that bumps the `version` in [`build.gradle.kts`](./build.gradle.kts).
+2. Once this PR merges with the new version and completes CI, create a new version through Github releases